-As for the two most commonly used metals for engagement and wedding rings–platinum and gold, most people distinguish them by their different color.
+As for the two most commonly used metals for engagement and wedding rings–platinum and gold, most people distinguish them by their different colors.
 While platinum is naturally white, gold is naturally yellow.
 However, rings made of white gold (composed of gold, alloys, and a rhodium plating) have a similar white color to platinum rings.

 Since color is not a dominant reason why you buy a platinum ring or a gold ring, what else should you consider while purchasing a ring?
 Is there an answer to “which material is better for making a wedding ring”?
 Before we come to a conclusion, let’s make a comparison between the platinum ring and the gold ring.